PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 fut.result()
 ```

-Above code basically runs in a different thread, but here we're blocked, we wait
+The above code runs in a different thread, but here we're blocked; we wait
 until we get the result.
 The next example shows how to use callback functions
 that will return when the result is ready, whereas in the meantime we still have
 control over the main thread,